amw-zero/concerning_quality/_posts/2022-07-12-verification-gap.md

 ## Program Extraction

-With this approach, we start out all the way at the verifiability end of the spectrum.
-That is, we don't start with a "typical" programming language, but we first express the logic of our program in some formal logic.
+With this approach, we start out all the way at the verifiable end of the spectrum.
+That is, we don't start with a programming language, but we first express our program in a logic.
 Most commonly with this approach, this is done in a proof assistant like Isabelle/HOL, Coq, or Why3.
-I'm most familiar with Isabelle, but all of the ones listed here have logics that feel very similar to Standard ML, Ocaml, or Haskell with some additional features for expressing theorems.
-In fact, [Concrete Semantics](http://concrete-semantics.org/), the amazing book about compiler correctness, describes its underlying logic (higher-order logic, or HOL) as being "functional programming + logic."
+I'm most familiar with Isabelle, but all of the ones listed here have logics that feel very similar to Standard ML, Ocaml, or Haskell with some additional features for expressing theorems.[^fn3]

 An example project that took this approach is [CompCert](https://compcert.org/), the formally verified C compiler.
 The compiler functionality and correctness theorems are all described and proved in Coq's logic, and Coq, like most proof assistants, provides the functionality to translate from its logic to a "real" programming language - in this case Ocaml.

 It's important to note that the program extraction itself is generally not verified, so the full trust in the verification effort ends at this boundary.
-However, the extraction process is also fairly straightforward due to the closeness of Coq's logic ([the Calculus of Inductive Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions)) and Ocaml.
+However, the extraction process is fairly straightforward due to the closeness of Coq's logic ([the Calculus of Inductive Constructions](https://en.wikipedia.org/wiki/Calculus_of_constructions)) and Ocaml.
 This is the case for many proof assistants and languages.

 ## Program Parsing